NVIDIA-AI-IOT/deepstream_tao_apps/apps/tao_others/README.md

 ## Description
-This sample is to show the following TAO3.0 models runing with DeepStream
+This sample is to show the following TAO models runing with DeepStream

 * 2D Bodypose
 * Facial Landmarks Estimation